Medinet Habu Temple (Madinat) In Luxor, Egypt

 - Entrance Fee:* 100 EGP ($6 USD)

 *If you buy the Luxor Pass, this is one of the temples included in the pass.

 Medinet Habu is located on the west bank of the Nile River, on the outskirts of Luxor, Egypt.

 The Cairo International Airport (CAI) has 1 hour direct flights to the Luxor airport (LXR) for around $90 USD or less, or you can take a 9 hour day train for around $10 or so.

-Once you’re in Luxor, it’s easy to find a driver to take you to Habu and other sites on the west bank for about 300 EGP (~$20 USD) for the whole day.
-Your hotel can probably arrange this too.
+Once you’re in Luxor, it’s easy to find a driver to take you to Habu and other sites on the west bank, or your hotel can usually arrange this as well.

 More Egypt Travel Tips